Emma Blackery: Girl in a Box & Past & Present Tour (2020–present)

 On 22 November 2020, Blackery announced during a YouTube video that her second studio album was in production, due to be released in 2021.
 On 9 June 2021, Blackery revealed her second album's title, Girl in a Box, through a series of tweets, where she posted the album's cover art, alongside the release date of 27 August 2021.
-These tweets include the full tracklist, revealing a total of ten songs, which includes the previously released singles "Crying", "Brutus" and "My Terms", as well as the announcement of a UK tour to promote the album, which is scheduled for February 2022.
+These tweets include the full tracklist, revealing a total of ten songs, which includes the previously released singles "Crying", "Brutus" and "My Terms", as well as the announcement of a UK tour to promote the album, which was scheduled for February 2022.
 She released two singles after the album called "What Have You Done for Me Lately?" and "Cry to Your Mother" leading into the tour.
-She had to reschedule for June 2022 for Covid-19 reasons.
+She had to reschedule for June 2022 for COVID-19 reasons.